KenMackMe/Xploratica/README.md

 - Add more visualization options (heatmaps, scatter plots, etc.)
 - Provide data filtering options to refine analysis
 - Improve data upload options to support more file formats

+## License

+Streamly is released under the [MIT License](LICENSE).
+See the LICENSE file for more details.